 The IR Honors Program

-The International Relations Honors Program is an elite, two-semester intensive research project completed under the guidance of a faculty advisor and defended before a panel of three Pardee School professors at the end of the research year.
+The Pardee School Honors Program is a selective, two-semester intensive research project resulting in an Honors Thesis.
+The thesis is completed under the guidance of a faculty advisor and defended before a panel of professors at the end of the research year.

-The IR Honors Thesis is a significant piece of academic writing for publication, employment purposes, or post baccalaureate applications.
+An Honors Thesis is a significant piece of academic writing for publication, employment purposes, or post baccalaureate applications.
+Students apply to the Honors Program during the spring semester of their junior year.
+For more information, please refer to our Pardee School Honors Program webpage.